 Infinity War is the third Avengers film.
 It’s a dense movie, with a lot (but not all) of the important characters introduced in the previous films.
 To get the most enjoyment from this one you’ll want to have seen as many of the previous MCU films as possible.

 My Take: Walk into this one knowing you’re watching the first half of a two-part movie.
 Resolution is going to come (hopefully) in Avengers: Endgame.

 Ant-Man and The Wasp

-Ant-Man and The Wasp opens on July 6, 2018.
-Make sure you check out Ant-Man and Civil War before heading to see this movie.
+Ant-Man and The Wasp takes place chronologically before the events of Infinity War.
+Make sure you check out Ant-Man and Civil War before watching this movie.

 Click the photo below to save this to Pinterest.